If you think it might be time to get started with email marketing, jump in.

 Don’t be deceived — email marketing doesn’t end with a send.
 You will want to track your open rate, click-through rate, unsubscribe rates, etc. and work to improve over time.

-Spending a few minutes in your email reports will tell you valuable information like who opened your email, who clicked on specific links, and what information was the most interesting to your readers.
+Spending a few minutes reviewing your email reports will tell you valuable information like who opened your email, who clicked on specific links, and what information was the most interesting to your readers.

 While it’s important to know how engaging your campaign messages are, make sure you’re tracking actions that happen beyond your emails.
 How many clicks to your donation page are translating into real donations?
 What is the total amount of funds raised from a single email?